gdloparco/add-to-cats-public/README.md

 - **Realtime Updates**: Items added or removed from the shopping list are immediately reflected across all clients.
 - **Persistent Storage**: Data is stored securely in Firebase, ensuring data integrity and availability.
-- **Responsive Design**: The interface is designed to work seamlessly across different devices and screen sizes.
+- **Intuitive Design**: The layout and functionality are crafted to ensure an effortless user experience..

 ## Technologies Used